sockjs/sockjs-client/README.md

  * From SockJS point of view there is nothing special about SSL/HTTPS.
 Connecting between unencrypted and encrypted sites should work just fine.
+ * Although SockJS does best to support both prefix and cookie based sticky sessions, the latter may not work well cross-domain with browsers that don't accept third-party cookies by default (Safari).
+   In order to get around this make sure you're connecting to sockjs from the same parent domain as the main site.
+For example 'sockjs.a.com' is able to set cookies if you're connecting from 'www.a.com' or 'a.com'.